TotalKrill/bevy_ui_anchor/README.md

             BorderColor(WHITE.into()),
             BorderRadius::all(Val::Px(2.)),
             Outline::default(),
-            // Anchor this UI node to the target entity AnchorUiNode {
+            // Anchor this UI node to the cube entity AnchorUiNode {
                 target: AnchorTarget::Entity(target),
                 anchorwidth: HorizontalAnchor::Right,